sohaum/KNN-Visualizer/README.md

 - 📊 Toggle Voronoi diagram for cluster boundaries
 - 🔄 Watch inertia and silhouette scores update live

+## Guide

+- **Step**:
+  Allows you to execute your code one step at a time, which is useful for debugging and understanding the flow of your program.

+- **Run**:
+  Runs your entire code or project, showing the output and any errors in the terminal or output pane.

+- **Generate**:
+  Automatically creates code, tests, or other content based on your prompts or selections, helping you scaffold new files or add missing logic quickly.

 ## Visual Enhancements

 - Glassmorphism Design: Modern frosted glass effects with backdrop blur